Brandon Teena: Rape and murder

-Teena is buried in Lincoln Memorial Cemetery in Lincoln, Nebraska, his headstone inscribed with his birth name and the epitaph daughter, sister, & friend.
+Brandon Teena is buried in Lincoln Memorial Cemetery in Lincoln, Nebraska.
+His headstone is inscribed with his deadname and the epitaph daughter, sister, & friend.

 Nissen accused Lotter of committing the murders.
 In exchange for a reduced sentence, Nissen admitted to being an accessory to the rape and murder.
 Nissen testified against Lotter and was sentenced to life in prison.
 Lotter denied the veracity of Nissen's testimony, and his testimony was discredited.
-The jury found Lotter guilty of murder and was sentenced to death.
+The jury found Lotter guilty of murder and sentenced him to death.
 Lotter and Nissen both appealed their convictions.
 In September 2007, Nissen recanted his testimony against Lotter.
 He claimed that he was the only one to shoot Teena and that Lotter had not committed the murders.
 In 2009, Lotter's appeal, using Nissen's new testimony to assert a claim of innocence, was rejected by the Nebraska Supreme Court, which held that since—even under Nissen's revised testimony—both Lotter and Nissen were involved in the murder, the specific identity of the shooter was legally irrelevant.
-In August 2011, a three-judge panel of the Eighth U.S. Circuit Court of Appeals rejected John Lotter's appeal in a split decision.
+In August 2011, a three-judge panel of the United States Court of Appeals for the Eighth Circuit rejected John Lotter's appeal in a split decision.
 In October 2011, the Eighth Circuit rejected Lotter's request for a rehearing by the panel or the full Eighth Circuit en banc.
 Lotter next petitioned the Supreme Court of the United States for a review of his case.
 The Supreme Court declined to review Lotter's case, denying his petition for writ of certiorari on March 19, 2012, and a further petition for rehearing on April 23, 2012, leaving his conviction to stand.
 On January 22, 2018, Lotter was denied a third appeal by the U.S. Supreme Court.

 Cultural and legal legacy

 Because Teena had neither commenced hormone replacement therapy nor had gender confirmation surgery, he has sometimes mistakenly been identified as a lesbian by media reporters.
-However, some reported that Teena had stated that he planned to have sex reassignment surgery.
+However, some reported Teena's plans to have sex reassignment surgery.